BayanGroup/nutch-custom-search/README.md

 	<expr value="//dns:person/b:name" />
 ```

 You can extract links for further crawling from xml documents too.
-Here is an exmple that extract links from a sitemap file like this:
+Here is an example that extract links from a sitemap file like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>